 CLEVELAND — For the first time in this election cycle, a member of the Democratic Party's main presidential ticket is headed to Northeast Ohio.

 Vice presidential nominee and Minnesota Gov. Tim Walz will be in Cleveland this Saturday for a campaign fundraiser, the Harris Victory Fund announced.
-The date and location of the reception have not been announced, and staffers have not said if Walz will make any public appearances while in the area.
+The time of the reception has not been announced, and staffers have not said if Walz will make any public appearances while in the area.

 For those wishing to attend, tickets start at $1,000, with such donations designating one an "advocate" for the campaign.
 Other levels are as follows: